Don’t let anyone tell Trump how much his new intelligence chief disagrees with him

 In contrast, Maguire “has impressive military and NCTC management experience,” says David Priess, a former CIA officer and author of The President’s Book of Secrets, a book about the President’s Daily Brief.
 Trump too spoke glowingly of his pick, praising Maguire on Thursday for a “long and distinguished career in the military” where he “commanded at every level.”

-Yet, Maguire’s testimony last July before the Senate Intelligence Committee, as part of his nomination to lead the National Counterterrorism Center, reveals a nominee whose vision of the state of national security was often at odds with Trump’s positions.
+Yet Maguire’s testimony last July before the Senate Intelligence Committee, as part of his nomination to lead the National Counterterrorism Center, reveals a nominee whose vision of the state of national security was often at odds with Trump’s positions.
 In his prepared remarks, Maguire rejected Trump’s assessment that the Islamic State had been wiped out in the Middle East, despite losing most of its territory to American-led forces.
 “Despite these setbacks, ISIS’s ability to launch an insurgency in Syria and Iraq and maintain a global network has not yet been sufficiently diminished,” Maguire said, “and the consistent tempo of ISIS-directed and ISIS-inspired terrorist activity is a reminder of the group’s continued global reach.”

 Maguire’s views also diverged from Trump’s on the subject of international alliances, which the president has repeatedly bemoaned as costly and ineffective.
 “I’ve always felt that you can’t have too many friends on the battlefield.”
 Maguire told lawmakers in the July hearing.
 “And right now with the counterterrorism battlefield, we really need to have all of our partners and allies.”
 One of the arenas in which Maguire said allies play an especially crucial role is in countering Iran.
 “I will champion a US position that will support and encourage our European partners to join us in confronting Iranian maligned activities around the world,” he told Sen. Tom Cotton (R-Ark.).
 Trump, of course, angered US allies in Europe by withdrawing from the Iran nuclear deal in May 2018.
 Major signatories, like Germany and the United Kingdom, have stuck with it in defiance of the US.

 Trump has frequently touted his administration’s role in weakening ISIS without acknowledging the group’s persistent power to launch guerrilla attacks.
 “We must not allow ISIS to return, or enter, our country after defeating them in the Middle East and elsewhere,” he tweeted in October 2017.
 “Enough!”
-Six months later, he praised his administration for “ridding the region of ISIS” and asked on Twitter, “Where is our ‘Thank you America?'”
+Six months later, he praised his administration for “ridding the region of ISIS” and asked on Twitter, “Where is our ‘Thank you America’?”

 Since Maguire’s testimony, the discordance between Trump and the intelligence community over ISIS has grown even wider.
 In December, Trump announced the withdrawal of most American troops from Syria given the group’s “defeat.”
 The decision contradicted several reports from the Pentagon’s inspector general that identified at least 20,000 ISIS fighters still active in the region.
-It also led to the resignation of James Mattis, Trump’s first Defense secretary, whose resignation letter foreshadowed Gordon’s and expressed the president’s need for a cabinet member “whose views are better aligned with yours.”
+It also led to the resignation of James Mattis, Trump’s first defense secretary, whose resignation letter foreshadowed Gordon’s and expressed the president’s need for a cabinet member “whose views are better aligned with yours.”

-“What we’ve seen time and again is that they can only fight that fight for so long,” says Mieke Eoyang, vice president of the National Security Program at Third Way, a center-left think tank, and a former congressional aide.
+“What we’ve seen time and again is that they can only fight that fight for so long,” says Mieke Eoyang, vice president of the national security program at Third Way, a center-left think tank, and a former congressional aide.
 “People can only be as good as the president lets them be.”

 Even as a temporary official, Maguire’s time as director of national intelligence will be closely watched, given Trump’s prior attempt to install a loyalist with a thin resume in the position and Coats’ clashes with the president.
 Last summer, Coats warned of Russia’s attempt to interfere in the midterm elections in a way similar to their meddling in 2016 on Trump’s behalf.
 In a rare rebuke to the commander in chief, Coats also said he wished Trump had not met privately with President Vladimir Putin of Russia.
 Their simmering conflict escalated in January when Coats and other intelligence chiefs contradicted Trump’s views of Russia, Iran, and North Korea in testimony before the Senate.
 Trump’s response?